-One of the major drawbacks to that speed is taxes -- the more trades you make, the more opportunities you have to be taxed on your profits.
-Day trading inside a tax-protected IRA can drastically reduce this obligation, but that benefit comes with yet another drawback -- your trading choices are limited to protect the tax status of the IRA account.
+One of the major drawbacks to such speedy profits is taxes – the more trades you make, the more opportunities you have to be taxed on your profits.
+Day trading inside a tax-protected IRA can drastically reduce this obligation, but that benefit comes with yet another drawback – your trading choices are limited to protect the tax status of the IRA account.

-Day Trading in IRAs
+Is Day Trading Allowed in IRAs?

 As long as you can support your day trades with either the cash in your account or the proceeds from other sales that day, you can day trade.
-Be extremely careful, however -- any day that ends on a balance less than zero threatens the tax-protected status of your IRA.
+Be extremely careful, however – any day that ends on a balance less than zero threatens the tax-protected status of your IRA.
 If you lose that, you are subject to immediate tax liability for the full value of the account along with IRS penalties.

-There are some restrictions on the types of options you can trade in an IRA -- again, because you cannot take out a loan inside the account.
+There are some restrictions on the types of options you can trade in an IRA – again, because you cannot take out a loan inside the account.
 This means, for example, that you cannot sell uncovered calls.
 Certain options strategies are also prohibited.
-As of 2011, you can trade covered calls, long calls and puts, and certain cash-secured transactions.
+As of 2021, you can trade covered calls, long calls and puts, and certain cash-secured transactions.

 You need special permission to trade options in an IRA account, and in some cases you may even need to switch brokerage firms in order to obtain the type of account you need.
 The first step to begin trading options in an IRA, then, is to inquire about your account options with your brokerage firm.
 In most cases, you need to fill out an additional application form and meet certain account minimum requirements.

-Day Trading Requirements
+What Are Day Trading Requirements?

 Many brokerage firms enforce these minimums if you plan to day trade at all, and they may even add to the minimums or enforce them for less frequent rapid-trading activities.
-As of 2011, the required account minimum was $25,000 in market value, in any combination of cash and securities.
+As of 2021, the required account minimum was $25,000 in market value, in any combination of cash and securities.
 If you fall below this minimum, or the one set by your broker, your trading activity will be restricted.

-With a traditional IRA, the benefit is the tax-deferral -- you don't have to pay tax on your earnings until you withdraw them.
-However, if you use a Roth IRA and follow the rules, you won't be taxed on your earnings at all -- a considerable benefit for many people.
+With a traditional IRA, the benefit is the tax-deferral – you don't have to pay tax on your earnings until you withdraw them.
+However, if you use a Roth IRA and follow the rules, you won't be taxed on your earnings at all – a considerable benefit for many people.